ruuddejong-altran/python-c-cpp/docs/example_4.md

 ```

-So we need to add at least two things:
+So we need to add at least two additional things:

 * Indicating the default argument for the constructor, and
 * Making the `Light::State` enum class available in Python.

 ### Default arguments

+`pybind11` cannot automatically handle default arguments.
+The reason for that is that `pybind11` does not analyze the header files,
+but instead looks at the function's (compiled) type information.
+And default arguments are not part of that type information.
-Default arguments have to be specified explicitly in the
+Default arguments have therefore to be specified explicitly in the
 wrapper class.

 <pre><code>